 Tanisha is a busy freelance MUA who needs a food app to track their orders because they prefer to place them on the way home.

 Drafting the main screens of the app and trying different layouts to make sure that users’ pain points have been addressed.
 Star elements have been used on digital wireframes.

-The low-fidelity prototype connected the user flow of creating an account and placing an order for either delivery or pick-up.
-The prototype could be used for user usability studies.
+he low-fidelity prototype linked the user journey of creating an account and making an order for either delivery or pick-up.
+This prototype was designed for usability studies with users.

 User research: summary